-The bill amends K.S.A.
+This bill amends K.S.A.
 65-166a to extend the expiration period for permits issued under the water pollution control permit system from five years to ten years.
 It allows the secretary of health and environment to issue permits for terms shorter than ten years if valid cause is determined.
-Additionally, the bill establishes a fee schedule for administering the permit system, which is based on various factors such as the quantity of waste discharged and the capacity of treatment facilities.
-The bill also specifies that fees for permits related to sewage collection system extensions will not be assessed, while fees for other treatment devices and facilities will be nonrefundable.
+Additionally, the bill includes provisions for the assessment of fees related to the permits, which are based on various factors such as the quantity of waste discharged and the capacity of treatment facilities.
+The bill also specifies that fees for permits required for the extension of sewage collection systems will not be assessed, while fees for treatment devices and facilities will be nonrefundable.

 Statutes affected: